Abortion, the 'terminating of a pregnancy', is a controversial topic

 - That the new life is independent of the woman's body which

-'houses', feeds and provides oxygen to the new life...the new human
+'houses', feeds and provides oxygen to the new life...the developing human

 being just needs to temporarily use the woman's body for life support